dpsframework/dpsframework.org/_proposals/P42-CLIPS-UG_en.md

 ---
 layout:  proposal
+toc:  true
+author:  'Giarratano, Riley'
+license:  'GNU Lesser General Public License v2.1'
-ref:  p42-clips-640-ug
+ref:  p42-clips-ug
 lang:  en
-idiom:  'en-US'
+date:  '2022-03-27'
+modified:  '2022-08-10'
+status:  'In process'
+title:  'CLIPS 6.4 User`s Guide in spanish'
+subtitle:  'Proposal for the translation of the technical manual: CLIPS 6.4 User`s Guide, revised by Giarratano and Riley, in 2021, into Spanish.'
+headtitle:  'The CLIPS 6.30 Users Guide of 2014 is an almost essential piece of documentation to get started in non-imperative programming guided by events and actions.
+It has been reviewed by Dr. Giarratano J.C. and Edited by Riley last year, 2021.
+The new version of CLIPS 6.40 User Guide contains the latest advances from version 6.40.'
 imagepath:  'images/clips-640/'
 images:
   -  'cug-640-banner.png'

-toc:  true

-objective:  'Translate into Spanish, the CLIPS-6.40 User`s Guide that has been revised by Giarratano and Riley in 2021.'
-title:  'Proposal for the translation of the technical manual: CLIPS 6.40 Users Guide into Spanish'
-headtitle:  'The CLIPS 6.30 Users Guide of 2014 is an almost essential piece of documentation to get started in non-imperative programming guided by events and actions.
-It has been reviewed by Dr. Giarratano J.C. and Edited by Riley last year, 2021.
-The new version of CLIPS 6.40 User Guide contains the latest advances from version 6.40.'
-shorttitle:  'P42-CLIPS-640-UG'
-year:  '2022'
-author:  'Giarratano, Riley'
-department:
-authors:

-departments:

-status:  'In process 60%'
-reason:  'There are no translations of this document into Spanish.'
-githubrepo:  'p42-clips-640-ug'
-editor:  'GitHub'
-date_published:  'August 2022; Revision Pending'
-license:  'GNU Lesser General Public License v2.1'

-date:  '2022-04-22'
-modified_date:  '2022-08-10'

 ---